zone117x/node-stratum-pool/README.md

         txMessages: false //or true
     },

+    "address": "mi4iBXbBsydtcc5yFmsff2zCFVX4XG7qJc", //Address to where block rewards are given "blockRefreshInterval": 1000 //How often to poll RPC daemons for new blocks, in milliseconds
     //instanceId: 37, //Recommend not using this because a crypto-random one will be generated

     /* Some attackers will create thousands of workers that use up all available socket connections, usually the workers are zombies and don't submit shares after connecting.
-This features detects those and disconnects them */
+This features detects those and disconnects them. */
     "connectionTimeout": 120, //Remove workers that haven't been in contact for this many seconds

     /* If a worker is submitting a good deal of invalid shares we can temporarily ban them to